 Learning about your natural hair is one of those things that will naturally begin to happen the more you experiment with your hair.
-Before I was natural I didn’t even realise that learning about your individual hair type was even a thing.
+Before I was natural I didn’t even realise that learning about your individual hair type and curl pattern was even a thing.

 I thought that hair was hair and what works for one person would easily work for another.
 No wonder my hair had stunted growth back then.
 I had a lot of learning to do.

 ***Please note that this site uses affiliate links if you would like to read the legal stuff you can find it here